Best Sleep Tips

 - Do you have a favorite unscented muscle balm or lotion?
 You can add that into the massage, or apply it to your sorest spots.

-- If you have a favorite relaxing yoga pose, like child's, reclined butterfly, or corpse pose, enjoy a few minutes of mental and physical release as your body lets go of its tension and you become mindful of your breathing.
+- If you have a favorite relaxing yoga pose, like child's pose, reclined butterfly, or corpse pose, move into it on top of your sleep system to enjoy a few minutes of mental and physical release as your body lets go of its tension and you become mindful of your breathing.

-- Inside your sleeping bag or quilt, do a whole body relaxation sweep: clench/unclench your toes, working your way slowly up to your eyes and eyebrows.
+- Inside your sleeping bag or quilt, do a whole body relaxation sweep: clench/unclench your toes, working your way slowly up to your eyes and eyebrows, as you begin to feel drowsy.

-- Recite a favorite poem, prayer or mantra, or hum a song that makes your feel peaceful, grateful and centered.
+- Recite a favorite poem, prayer or mantra, or hum a song that makes your feel peaceful, centered, and grateful to be exactly where you are.

 Sleep tips for backpackers: